AltSysrq/avalanche/platform-native/ABI.md

 operations and thus are permitted certain classes of in-place mutation even when non-unique.

-Bit 0 of the type field indicates whether the object is gc-heap-allocated.
+Bit 0 of the type field indicates whether the object is single-strand-heap-allocated.
 The actual type pointer is found by clearing this bit.

 The type of an object determines its size.
 The size is always a multiple of 16 bytes.
 The type name is only used for debugging purposes.
 The type also